 3. Use a Mild Detergent Solution

 Mix a small amount of mild laundry detergent with cold water.
-Use a soft cloth or sponge to gently scrub the shoe surface in order to lift stains.
+Use a soft cloth or sponge to gently scrub the shoe surface to lift stains.
 Avoid using bleach, as this may discolor your shoes and damage the fabric.

 Soak Laces Separately

 Your lace is colored, so pull the insoles out and immerse them in soapy water separated.
-Laces trap color better; immersion independent should, hopefully wash off the stain for you.
+Laces trap color better; immersion independent should, hopefully, wash off the stain for you.

 4. Let Shoes Air Dry